Winter Holiday Pet Hazards

 We're here for you over the holidays

-Our medical team will be available 24/7 via our app over the holiday period, even on the days our practice is closed, so if you have a medical concern, please don’t hesitate to reach out.
+Our medical team will be available 24/7 via our app over the holiday period, even on the days our practices are closed, so if you have a medical concern, please don’t hesitate to reach out.

 We wish you and your furry family members a very happy and healthy holiday!